-The Caravan Park is surrounded by cane fields and is noted for its country atmosphere and laid-back style of living.
+The Caravan Park is surrounded by macadamia trees and is noted for its country atmosphere and laid-back style of living.
 Oakwood is a quiet retreat providing tourists with quality 1 and 2 bedroom Ensuite Cabins accommodation.
 Shady Caravan and Camping sites are available for those travelling with their own caravan.

 Oakwood Caravan Park also caters for permanent residents with a range of options from a basic Van site to large relocatable home sites and permanent onsite accommodation.
 Private dwellings on permanent sites may become available for Sale.
 Contact Office for further information.